 Studies performed in humans and in dogs with heart failure have established that CCM therapy reverses the left ventricular remodeling characteristic of CHF and improves left ventricular contractile strength.
 These effects are the result of a chain of intracellular molecular processes, which are apparent just seconds after initiating CCM treatment.

 Among the genes whose expression is down-regulated in heart failure are those of key proteins associated with intracellular cycling of calcium.
-These abnormalities lead to one of the primary cellular defects that underlie myocardial contractile dysfunction in heart failure.
+These abnormalities lead to one of the primary cellular defects that underli myocardial contractile dysfunction in heart failure.
 Studies in both human subjects and in dogs with heart failure demonstrated improvements in mRNA expression of several of these important calcium handling proteins in response to CCM therapy (figure below), consistent with reversal of the fetal gene program.
 These changes initially occur in the region near the electrodes and, within months, affect all regions of the heart.